supxyz/jobs/designer.md

 ## About the role

-We're looking for a designer who is interested in building polished, novel, fun interfaces that will serve as the digital surface for Sup’s many worlds and communities.
+We’re looking for a designer who is interested in building polished, novel, fun interfaces that will serve as the digital surface for Sup’s many worlds and communities.

-You'll primarily focus on UX/UI, but your visual design muscles should be strong.
+You’ll primarily focus on UX/UI, but your visual design muscles should be strong.
 As a member of a small company and an even smaller design team, the scope of your influence will only be limited by your ambition.
 There are no icon designers, accessibility specialists, or design system managers here.
 For now, you’ll wear all of those hats and more.

 Your days will be spent setting the bar for product design at Sup, from wireframing through iteration to launch.
 Together we’ll create a holistic vision for the future of the entire Sup universe.